 After enrolling for the first time at UCO, go to the Bursar's Office to pay the fee.
-From here proceed to room 134 in the Nigh University Center (First Year Experience office) to have your picture taken.
-You must provide a current enrollment print out form and one other authorized picture identification, (i.e., driver's license, passport, military I.D. card).
+From here proceed to room 222A in the Nigh University Center (Card Services office, across from MidFirst Bank) to have your picture taken.
+You must provide a current enrollment print out the form and one other authorized picture identification, (i.e., driver's license, passport, military I.D. card).
 Sunglasses and any item covering the hair must be removed for the picture.

 A UCO parking decal is required to park on campus or in any UCO controlled parking lot.
 Parking decals must be ordered online at Transportation and Parking Services.
 Please allow 5 business days before picking up your decal at the PTS Parking counter, NUC Room 309.
 You must present your UCO I.D.
 Card to pick up the parking permit.